project-gemmi/gemmi/docs/analysis.rst

 a :ref:`local copy of the PDB archive <pdb_dir>` in the PDB format takes about 20 minutes.

-In the second step we plot the data points with Matplotlib.
+In the second step, we plot the data points with Matplotlib.
 We use a script that can be found in :file:`examples/rama_plot.py`.
 Six of the resulting plots are shown here (click to enlarge):